 Paul Edmonson meanwhile continued his campaign to free his daughters.
 When Bruin & Hill demanded $2,250 for the sisters’ release, Edmonson traveled to New York City and met with members of the American Anti-Slavery Society who told him to take his plea to Reverend Henry Ward Beecher, a prominent abolitionist and pastor of the Plymouth Congregational Church in Brooklyn, New York.
 Edmonson convinced Rev. Beecher and church members to raise funds to purchase the girls and free them.

 The Edmonson sisters were emancipated on November 4, 1848.
 Plymouth Congregational Church continued to contribute money for their education.
 They were enrolled in the coed and interracial New York Central College in Cortland, New York, in August 1850.
-While there, they attended the Slave Law Convention in Cazenovia, New York, to protest proposed Fugitive Slave Act of 1850.
+While there, they attended the Slave Law Convention in Cazenovia, New York, to protest the proposed Fugitive Slave Act of 1850.
 There they met Frederick Douglass and were introduced to the abolitionist movement.

 The Edmonson sisters continued their education at Oberlin College in Ohio in 1853.
 Six months after entering Oberlin, Mary Edmonson died of tuberculosis at the age of twenty.
-Emily Edmonson returned to Washington D.C. and continued her studies at the Normal School for Colored Girls.
+Emily Edmonson returned to Washington, D.C. and continued her studies at the Normal School for Colored Girls.